Data Storage in Kestra

 region: "us-east-1"

-- Stored in PostgreSQL, MySQL, or H2 (not recommended for distributed components) as structured data.
+- Stored in PostgreSQL, MySQL, or H2 (not recommended for distributed components).

 - Includes: